maxam18/nginx-ejwt-module/README.md

             access_log  logs/ejwt.log  ejwt_fmt;

-            # this location will only check expiration and dump whole payload to the log by variable ejwt_claim
+            # this location will only parse JWT and dump whole payload to the log by variable ejwt_claim
             location /ejwt_log {
                 empty_gif;
-                easy_jwt    on;
+                easy_jwt    parse;
                 easy_jwt_claim '*';
             }

-            # this location will check token expiration and validate signature
+            # this location will check token expiration (if set in the JWT) and validate signature
+	    # the token will be extracted either from Authorization: Bearer or from Cookie with 'cauth' name
             location /ejwt_check {
                 empty_gif;
-                easy_jwt    on;
+                easy_jwt    hmac cookie_cauth;
                 # this sets 'Secret' as the key for HS256 signature validation
                 easy_jwt_key    HS256   'Secret';
             }